EmilStenstrom/friendlybit/posts/2006-06-03-concept-four-tier-web-development.md

 ## Behavioral layer

-Behavior is the last layer I&#8217;m going to talk about.
-It&#8217;s the one that&#8217;s least important; data, structure and design are all more effective in conveying your message.
+Behavior is the last layer I'm going to talk about.
+It's the one that's least important; data, structure and design are all more effective in conveying your message.
 None the less, added behavioral functionality _can_ be powerful if executed properly on top of the other layers.

 Javascript is the most used language for adding new behavior to websites.
 With the whole [Web 2.0](http://en.wikipedia.org/wiki/Web_2.0) and [AJAX](http://en.wikipedia.org/wiki/Ajax_%28programming%29) wave we are experiencing many new sites that adds a behavioral layer without even thinking about it.
 We should be careful; becoming dependent on the new behavior (the site not working without it) means you will lose many potential visitors, the most important single one being search engines.
 Behavior should always be added separately and only enhance the experience for those that has it enabled.
-This is what&#8217;s called unobtrusive javascript.
+This is what's called unobtrusive javascript.

 ## Putting it all together: four tier web development